 Notable graduates: Sadio Mane and Diafra Sakho

-Generation Foot Academy has become a great development and professional training center in Senegal.
+Generation Foot Academy has become a great development and professional training centre in Senegal.
 Without a doubt, it is one of the Best Football Academies in Africa.

 Intriguingly, the academy managed to achieve this within the shortest of time.

 There is a partnership between the French Ligue 1 side, FC Metzis, and GFA since 2000.
-Through this partnership, many talents developed at the center and earned international recognition.
+Through this partnership, many talents developed at the centre and earned international recognition.

 Their players also participate in different international competitions within and outside the African continent.